- How is the 4-year graduation rate calculated?

 DESE is calculating and reporting graduation rates as part of overall efforts to improve educational outcomes for all students.
 In addition, reporting graduation rates is required by the federal No Child Left Behind Act (NCLB) and by a National Governors Association compact that Massachusetts has signed.

 Until recently, graduation rates could only be estimated from annual dropout data or from grade level enrollment information.
 Since 2006, the Department has had enough student-level data from the state's Student Information Management System (SIMS) to track an individual class from the initial entrance into 9th grade through to graduation.

-ESE understands that many students need longer than fours years to graduate from high school, and that it is important to recognize the accomplishment regardless of the time it takes.
-Therefore, ESE will publish a 5-year graduation rate when data become available and additional rates as policy and program needs may warrant.
+DESE understands that many students need longer than fours years to graduate from high school, and that it is important to recognize the accomplishment regardless of the time it takes.
+Therefore, DESE will publish a 5-year graduation rate when data become available and additional rates as policy and program needs may warrant.